Learning to flock in open space by avoiding collisions and staying together: Discussion

 Our findings help clarify the longstanding question of why some species flock while others swarm.
 Both collective behaviors ensure cohesion in groups of moving agents, but our results suggest that flocking may emerge as the optimal strategy not only for maintaining group cohesion but also for avoiding potentially dangerous collisions.

-We finally note that our results may also prove useful beyond animal behavior, particularly in the field of swarm robotics \cite{SwarmRobots}.
-In the future, it may be interesting to generalize these results to mixed-agent populations and environments with external threats.
+We finally note that our results may also prove useful beyond animal behavior, particularly in the field of swarm robotics \cite{hamann2018swarm}.
+In the future, it may be interesting to generalize these results to mixed-agent populations and environments with external threats/perturbations in order to extend the result of \cite{cavagna2013boundary} to the full non-equilibrium dynamics learned by our agents.